creativescala/case-study-parser/docs/pages/context/evaluation.md

 final case class Pair[A](head: A, tail: Delay[InfiniteList[A]]) extends InfiniteList[A]
 ```

-We can define an infinite list of ones as follows.
+As an example we can create an infinite list of ones as follows.

 ```scala mdoc:silent
 val ones: InfiniteList[Int] = Pair(1, Delay(() => ones))